arelra/profile-app/README.md

 - more testing of UI components
 - use library for form rendering
 - minor refactor i.e. constants, break out larger components

+## Issue

+- when running on GitHub pages the routing has some minor issues due to the extra base path.
+Works fine locally so considered out of scope.